automationmojo/automationkit/README.md

 The diagram above shows how we can establish appropriate testing patterns and practices for the code being merged into each level of the software stack.

-### Code Placement ###
-In order to maintain good code organization, testing scopes and dependency alignment.
-We need to make sure that new code added to the software stack is integrated into the software stack at the appropriate layer based on function, testing requirments, usage and consumption, and impact/risk.
-In order to help keep things in order, its important to have some rules that help engineers make good decisions about where the code being integrated belongs in the software stack.

-#### Core ####
-* Not specific to a manufacturer
-* Should not require frequent changes

-#### Integration ####
-* Code enables inter-operation with enterprise resources
-* Requires external shared resources to operate

-#### Mid-Tier ####
-* Code is product specific
-* Shared between teams
-* Not test case code

-#### Tests ####
-* Test case code

 ### Distributed Integration Model ###
 The **AutomationKit** defines an object model that helps to create a test landscape where automation activies can be conducted and coordinated.
 The pre-defined object model helps to eliminate a lot of experimental or trial and error activities when standing up new automation products, by defining patterns that have been previously utilized to successfully create large scale automation projects.